MozeBaltyk/Rkub/README.md

 ## Quickstart

-As prerequisities, you will need a Digital Ocean accompte and set your `Token` and a `Spaces key` inside API tabs.
+As prerequisities, you will need a Digital Ocean accompte and set your `Token` and a `Spaces key` in Digital Ocean's API tabs.

+Then perform those followings steps:

 - Clone the main branch of this project to a machine with an internet access:
       `git clone -b main https://github.com/MozeBaltyk/Rkub.git`